- Fertility & Reproductive Systems

 For this reason it is pretty important to not only know when you are ovulating, but also if you have ovulated at all.

-Ovulation essentially means that an egg is released from your ovary and passes down the fallopian tube where if can be fertilised by sperm in the womb.
+Ovulation essentially means that an egg is released from your ovary and passes down the fallopian tube where it can be fertilised by sperm and then move on to the womb.

 How To Tell if You Ovulated

 There are a couple of ways to tell if you ovulated and some things that might give you an indication that you ovulated.

 The scientific way to test this is to go for blood tests.
 This particular blood test is carried out on day 21 of your cycle and it measures the levels of progesterone in your system.